aschneiderman/talon-notes/pages/writing/cursorless-testing.md

 - First you create Word mail me1rge template(s)
 - Then whenever you need to generate thank you letters, you do it, either from individual contribution or from the Contribution Acknowledgment Report (or the Attribution and Soft Credits Report)

-## (Word) Mail Merge Template
+## (Word) Mail Merge

-- t.- tFor Contribution Acknowledgment Report: need mail merge template of Contribution category
+- tFor Contribution Acknowledgment Report: need mail merge template of Contribution category

 This is a Bunch of Stuff, Which Will Make It Easier to Learn cursorlessas